STEM in America. Ranking the Best High Schools

 Gwinnett School of Mathematics, Science & Technology.
 Here, all genders and races are present to create a perfect diversity, and professors are extremely tolerant towards ethnic minorities, and people of mixed color.
 However, the training and studying requirements are quite rigorous.

 The Early College at Guilford.
 This small community helps you establish precious connections with teachers and peers.
-They have classes on campus, which is an exciting experience for anyone, who loves to be among friends, and a special training, determined to give you motivation for further studies.
+They have classes on campus, which is an exciting experience for anyone, who loves to be among friends, and special training determined to give you motivation for further studies.

-There are no cut-throat tactics and ambitious pursuits in the Early College – your academic counsellors will guide you through all hardships and hazards.
-The Early College at Guilford can be truly called an excellent preparatory school for its location, staff and overall atmosphere of a private study club.
+There are no cut-throat tactics and ambitious pursuits in Early College – your academic counselors will guide you through all hardships and hazards.
+The Early College at Guilford can be truly called an excellent preparatory school for its location, staff, and overall atmosphere of a private study club.